ece362-purdue/proton-labs/lab1-gpio/README.md

 Adapt this code for pins 16, 17, 18 where you should have wired up to LEDs and resistors at this point, as well as for 25 connected to the onboard green LED, and call the function in `main`, followed by three lines to turn on each LED (in the same format as when you cleared them, but using a different register to **set** them).
 Run "Flash Project (SWD)" from the Pico extension menu or by typing it into the command palette (Ctrl/Cmd-Shift-P), and check that the LEDs turn on.

-You'll see that that didn't work!
+They won't turn on.
+Try it again.
+That still didn't work!
 Why is that?

 If we dive again into `gpio_set_function`'s definition in `gpio.c`, we will see the line that sets the function of the pin, but perhaps you missed the line that says `hw_clear_bits...`.
 This is an example of a weird quirk unique to the RP2350 that we have to work around, and is the reason that the manufacturer provides an SDK, so that we don't have to think about it.
 Again, as engineers, it's worth thinking about, so look up "Pad Isolation Latches" in the RP2350 datasheet to see why this line is necessary, in particular, the note about "clearing the ISO bit".

 Therefore, you should add one more line to your `init_outputs` function.